Unity-Environmental-University/HortDescriptions/README.md

+# Plant Descriptions Repository

-This is where we keep descriptions of the plants for the Horticulture Simulation
+This repository contains descriptions of various plants used in the Horticulture Simulation.
+Each description includes factual information about the plant’s characteristics.